 As children reach the age of reason, generally around age seven, the Church extends to them an invitation to celebrate the sacrament of Eucharist.
 The initiation into the Christian community that took place at baptism is further extended by inviting children to enter fully into the heart of Christian faith through participation in the Eucharist.

-Preparation for First Penance and reception of First Communion is a two year program that generally encompasses grade 1 & 2.
-Parents must provide a letter that their child has attended a First Year Program either in another Parish or Parochial School.
-Otherwise the child will not be eligible for the second year program and must start with the first year program.
+Preparation for First Penance and reception of First Communion is a program that generally occurs in Grade 2.
 Please Visit our Faith Formation Program page for information about our First Holy Communion Program.

 Parochial School Students